 Recipe process of Eggless Rava cake (Sooji/Suji/Semolina Cake)

 The first step of the recipe is to hydrate the rava.
 As rava absorbs liquid it is best to soak the rava in milk and curd for at least 30 minutes.
 The next step is to add all the remaining ingredients.
-So either in the same bowl or another bowl add in the sugar, essence, softened butter, oil and mixed fruit peels or tutti frutti.
+So either in the same bowl or another bowl add in the sugar, essence, softened butter, oil, and mixed fruit peels or tutti frutti.
 Add all this to the rava mixture and give it a mix.
-Add the leavening agents, salt and mix again.
+Add the leavening agents, and salt, and mix again.
 Pour this mixture into the prepared baking tin and bake in a preheated oven for 30-40 minutes until a toothpick inserted comes out clean.

 Pin it for Later

 Recipe of Eggless Rava cake (Sooji/Suji/Semolina Cake)

 - 1 ½ Cup fine rava / Semolina – called as chiroti rava too

 - 1 cup milk